Ivan Mihailov: Legacy

-Radko Knoll on Rugged Island in the South Shetland Islands, Antarctica is named after Ivan "Radko" Mihaylov.
+Radko Knoll on Rugged Island in the South Shetland Islands, Antarctica, is named after Ivan "Radko" Mihaylov.

-The Government of North Macedonia, in an event led by Prime Minister Nikola Gruevski and Minister for Culture, Ms. Elizabeta Kancheska-Milevska, opened a memorial home of leaders of historical VMRO, devoted also to Ivan Mihaylov, at 20 December 2014 in Novo Selo, Štip.

-Mihaylov's view about the Macedonian question
+Mihaylov and the Macedonian question

-There are different political opinions about Mihaylov's activity in Bulgaria, but scholars agree that he was a defender of the statement about the strong Bulgarian character of the Slav-speaking population in the region of Macedonia.
+There are different opinions about Mihaylov's activity in Bulgaria, but scholars agree that he was a staunch defender of the idea of the strong Bulgarian character of the Slav-speaking population in Macedonia.

-He was a follower of the idea about an independent United Macedonian multiethnic state with prevailing ethnic Bulgarian element, something as "Switzerland on the Balkans".
-According to his personal secretary Vida Boeva he was constantly canvassing by means of petitions, letters of protest, memoirs addressed to the UN etc. By the name of Macedonian Patriotic Organisation emphasizing that the Macedonian Republic was a colony of Serbia, under another name, as the Macedonian nation, also writing about the repression carried out by the Yugoslav authorities against the local Slavic inhabitants of Macedonia, openly demonstrating their Bulgarian self-awareness, mentioning examples of this.
-He declared also that Macedonia is Bulgarian and the Slavs in Macedonia are Bulgarian.
-All these people that had the power in Macedonia were serbophiles or grecophiles.
-He believed that the Macedonians are part of the Bulgarian nation and the founders of IMRO were people who accepted the San Stefano Bulgaria.
-The Bulgarianness of Mihaylov is recognized by several Macedonian historians like academician Ivan Katardžiev, director of the Historical Sciences section in the Department of Social Sciences in the Macedonian Academy of Sciences and Arts and the director of the Macedonian State archive PhD Zoran Todorovski.
-According to Katardžiev the policy of Mihaylov for the establishment of an independent Macedonian state meant a Macedonian state of the Bulgarians in Macedonia.
-That denotes a second Bulgarian state, but not a national ethnic Macedonian state.
-Katardžiev stated Michaylov's view about the term "Macedonian" was, that this is a generalizing, regional term, including different ethnicities as Bulgarians, Aromanians, Albanians but not ethnic Macedonians.
-Katardžiev defines all Macedonian revolutionaries from the period before the 1930s as "Bulgarians" and asserts that separatism of some Macedonian revolutionaries toward official Bulgarian policy was only a political phenomenon without an ethnic character.
-Todorovski asserts that "All of them declared themselves as Bulgarians....".
+He envisioned an independent united Macedonian multiethnic state with a predominantly ethnic Bulgarian population, a "Switzerland on the Balkans," as he wrote.

+According to his personal secretary, Vida Boeva, he was constantly canvassing by means of petitions, letters of protest, and memos addressed to the UN from the Macedonian Patriotic Organisation, emphasizing that the Macedonian Republic was a colony of Serbia under another name.

+Mihaylov declared that Macedonia is Bulgarian and that the Slavs in Macedonia are Bulgarian.
+The people that ruled Macedonia, he insisted, were either serbophiles or grecophiles.
+He believed that the Macedonians are part of the Bulgarian nation and that the founders of IMRO were people who accepted the idea of a San Stefano Bulgaria.

+According to Macedonian historian Ivan Katardžiev, Mihaylov's interpretation of the term "Macedonian" was that it was a generalizing, regional term, including different ethnicities such as Bulgarians, Aromanians, and Albanians, but not ethnic Macedonians.
+Katardžiev regarded his IMRO as "a purely Bulgarian affair" and him as "a terrorist and an exponent of Bulgarian revanchism."

-It seems that during the Cold War Mihaylov reconsidered his views on an independent Macedonia.
-He claimed in 1979 in Rome, that SR Macedonia was just a Yugoslav satellite and even if it will become completely independent, it will be harmful for Bulgaria.
-In this way its natural place would be in its unification with Bulgaria.
+It appears that, during the Cold War, Mihaylov reconsidered his views on an independent Macedonia.
+He claimed in 1979 that SR Macedonia was nothing but a Yugoslav satellite state and even if it became completely independent, it would be harmful to Bulgaria.
+Her natural fate, he insisted, lies in its unification with Bulgaria.